Language: EN

 c = a + b;

-Whether in languages like C#, C++, JavaScript, Python expressions and operators play a crucial role in the development of programs.
+Whether in languages like C#, C++, JavaScript, Python, expressions and operators play a crucial role in program development.

 What are expressions